jstolarek/jstolarek.github.io/pages/posts/2012-07-30-expressing-foldl-in-terms-of-foldr.md

 ```

 Original definition of `foldl2` had two more parameters, but they were removed
-by ?-reductions.
+by η-reductions.
 Let's restore these two parameters by adding them to both lhs
 and rhs:

 ```haskell